MiguelCastillo/azureContainer/README.md

 ### zure-init

--- azureContainer supports per directory settings, and this is the command to do it.
+azureContainer supports per directory settings, and this is the command to do it.

-Command to configure azureContainer in a directory.
 This is really handy if you want to simplify all `zure` commands you execute routinely in a particular directory.

 For example, the command below will create a settings file that will automatically set `index.js` as the file and `dist` as the container.
 Once configured, all further `zure` commands will use that file and container.